Visual Merchandising is something many retailers feel challenged by.

-It's a physical elevator speech of why a customer should walk in your doors.
+It's a physical elevator speech of why a customer should walk through your doors.

-While there are similarities to visually merchandising your in-store displays, store windows seem to be the bastard children of most retailers.
+While there are similarities to visually merchandising your in-store displays, store windows seem to be the bane of most retailers.

 Forgotten, alone, filled with odds and ends...and littered with dead flies.